Admin-7/Mr-Robot-techniques/CTF-team.md

 > 📝 Please add your name to this list if you are already a CTF team member and you want to help shepherd new members or take point on representing our team during events.

 You are also encouraged to register a free account on [CTFTime.org](https://ctftime.org/).
 Once registered, join our team (and/or [join any other team of your choosing](https://ctftime.org/faq/#team)) by visiting [our team's profile page](https://ctftime.org/team/34635) and click the "I'm in the team" button.

+## Step-by-step instructions

+Follow these steps to request an invitation to our team.
+First, make sure you have access to the accounts you will need to participate.
+All accounts are *free* (decline any up-sells).

+1. [Create a GitHub account](https://github.com/join) (if you do not already have one), or [log in to GitHub](https://github.com/login) (with your existing account).
+Read [Signing up for a new GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
+1. Create a Gitter chat account by going to [Gitter.im](https://gitter.im/) and logging in with your GitHub account.
+This will automatically associate your GitHub account with a Gitter account.
+1. Create a CTFTime.org account by going to [CTFTime.org](https://ctftime.org/) and logging in with your GitHub account.
+This will automatically associate your GitHub account with a CTFTime account.
+1. Contact an existing @AnarchoTechNYC/CTF team member and tell them what your GitHub username is.
+If you do not personally know an existing team member, you should [[come to one of our in-person meetings|New member orientation guide]] or [[events|Activities and events]], or [post on our issue board requesting more information](https://github.com/AnarchoTechNYC/meta/issues/new).
+The existing team member will then perform the steps outlined in [How to add members](#how-to-add-members).
+Afterwards, you will be able to join us for the next game. :)

 # How to add members